Clukey45/Works/README.md

 * Perform basic linear regression analysis to examine potential correlations between channel popularity and video performance.

 Project 4: Sripps Ocean Temperatures DashBoard (Power BI)
-*Create visualizations showcasing trends in ocean temperature data generated from Scripps Pier over more than a century *Features graphs and matrices depicting rise and fall in ocean temperature in relation to seasonal and temporal changes
+* Showcases visualizations describing trends in ocean temperature data generated from Scripps Pier over more than a century
+* Features graphs and matrices depicting rise and fall in ocean temperature in relation to seasonal and temporal changes